santhoshkv20/ToDo_backend/readme.md

         "isVerified": false
     }
 }
-OTP will be sent to email address
+OTP will be sent to email address(valid for 1 hour)
 ```
 2. Verify OTP
 - POST http://localhost:4000/verifyOtp